ClementNerma/Rave/docs/books/hybrid.md

 name = (name == 'Marc') ?
 'Welcome Marc' : 'I don\'t know who you are';
 ```

-Note that the two values must be of the same type.
+Note that the two values must be compatible, which means you can choose an `u16` and an `u64` value, but not an `int` and a `string` for example.

 ### Inline blocks